-- Preheat the oven to 350F and line an 8X8 baking pan with parchment paper.
+- Preheat the oven to 350°F and line an 8X8 inch baking pan with parchment paper.
 Set aside.

 - Evenly press the dough into the pan and bake until lightly golden brown, about 15 minutes.
 Once cooked, let cool for at least 30 minutes.

-- Meanwhile, prepare the filling.
-Juice all the lemons and add them to a medium bowl.
+- Prepare the filling: Juice all the lemons and add them to a medium bowl.

 - Over the lemon juice, add the room temperature eggs, the sweetener, lemon zest and whisk for 30 seconds.
 Don’t use a hand mixer because overmixing the ingredients will turn your keto lemon bars will crack when baked.

 - Stir in the almond flour and pour the topping over the cooled crust whisking while pouring to ensure that all the ingredients are evenly combined.

 - Let it cool completely before slicing.
 Refrigerate for at least 2 hours before slicing.
 Use a sharp knife to cut them into squares.
 Enjoy!